-There are several industry techniques used to compensate DC/DC regulators.
-The method presented here yields high phase margins.
-For most conditions, the regulator will have a phase margin between 60 and 90 degrees.
-The method presented here ignores the effects of the slope compensation that is internal to the TPS54140.
-Since the slope compensation is ignored, the actual cross over frequency is usually lower than the cross over frequency used in the calculations.
+There are several methods used to compensate DC/DC regulators.
+The method presented here is easy to calculate and ignores the effects of the slope compensation that is internal to the device.
+Since the slope compensation is ignored, the actual cross over frequency will usually be lower than the cross over frequency used in the calculations.
+This method assume the crossover frequency is between the modulator pole and the esr zero and the esr zero is at least 10 times greater the modulator pole.
 Use SwitcherPro software for a more accurate design.